gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 * Capitalizes on active user engagement and leveraging enterprise services.
 * Integrates modern software development practice such as Agile Software Development, DevSecOps, and Lean Practices.
+* Layering a waterfall and agile approach will help you meet the one (1) year delivery deadline.
 * The Business Capability Acquisition Cycle is intended to be cyclical and flexible to drive rapid achievement of intended business outcome(s) based on a validated capability need.
-* Follows a structured analyze, design, develop, integrate, test, evaluate, produce, and support approach.
 * Tightly coupled mission-focused government-industry software teams leverage automated tools for development, integration, test, and certification to iteratively deploy software capabilities.

 ##### !end-options